One of our niche talents at Helec is our ability to offer a full turnkey solution.

 Communal bolers also offer other advantages including:

 - Reduced maintenance and increased lifespan with a typical system lasting 25 years compared to 15 for gas boilers.

 - Combined Heat and Power reduces energy costs to individual properties

-- Removing gas boilers reduces or circumvents safety inspection costs
+- Removing multiple gas boilers also reduces, or circumvents required annual gas safety inspection costs.

 Within each dwelling is usually a wall mounted Heat Interface Unit.
 This HIU unit delivers and provides independent space heating (CH) and fast recover domestic hot water (DHW) via the buildings main primary hot water & cold water energy centre circuits to provide the end user with the same hydronic control as if they had there own boiler & hot water tank in situ.